 It gives me such a rosy glow to hear that Gracie was eventually rescued and is now doing fine, but the outcome could have been so very different.

-Puppy farms and puppy mills such as these need to be closed down - for good!
+Puppy farms and puppy mills such as these must be closed for good!

-The more we spread the word about the cruel practices that go on in most puppy farms, the less people will buy from them and, who knows, eventually they might get the message and either give up or begin to treat their animals with the love and attention that they deserve.
+The more we spread the word about the cruel practices happening in most puppy farms, the fewer people will buy from them, and who knows, eventually, they might get the message and either give up or begin to treat their animals with the love and attention they deserve.

 Where to Buy